tango-controls/rfc/6/README.md

 ### Goals of the Database
 * provide a means of defining and querying devices.
 * provide means for device servers to be configured from central control
-* serves as nameserver such that such that the Devices are accessible by name
+* serve as nameserver such that the Devices are accessible by name

 ### Features of the Database

-* stores configuration data (properties) used at startup of a device server
+* store configuration data (properties) used at startup of a device server
-* acts as nameserver by storing the dynamic network addresses
+* act as nameserver by storing the dynamic network addresses
-* acts as permanent store of dynamic settings which need to be memorized
+* act as permanent store of dynamic settings which need to be memorized
-* ensures the uniqueness of device name and of aliases
+* ensure the uniqueness of device name and of aliases
-* keeps list of controlled servers which are to be started and run on a particular host
+* keep list of controlled servers which are to be started and run on a particular host
 * limited set functionality provide by file as alternative to network database

 ### Use Cases of the Database